boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 DMSO Transcription-Factor control condition(zero concentration= control sample) - No active drug perturbation - use different plate samples (in vitro plate 0-14) for out-of-sample testing

+Trametinib and Binimetinib are closely related cancer drugs.
+They belong to the same drug class and target the same signaling pathway.

 https://github.com/ArcInstitute/arc-virtual-cell-atlas/blob/main/scBaseCount/tutorial-py.ipynb